BITSS/ACRE/docs/04-improve.md

 Reproduction packages often do not include all original [raw datasets](#describe-inputs).
 To obtain any missing raw data, or information about them, follow these steps:

-1. Identify a specific missing file.
+1. Identify the missing file.
 During [Assessment](#assessment), you identified all data sources from the paper's body and appendices (column `data_source` in [this standarized spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=0&range=A1)).
 However, some data sources (as collected by the original investigators) might be missing one or more data files.
 You can sometimes find the specific name of those files by looking at the beginning of the cleaning code scripts.
 If you find the name of the file, record it in the `data_file` field of the [same spreadsheet](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=0&range=A1) as above.
 If not, recorded it as “Some (or all) of the files used in the paper corresponding to data source X”.
 2. Verify whether this file (or files) can be easily obtained from the web.
       - 2.1 - If yes: obtain the missing files and add them to the reproduction package.
-Make sure to obtain permission from the origina author to repost this data.
-See [tips for communication](#tips-for-communication) for a template email.
+Make sure to obtain permission from the original author to publicly share this data.
+See [tips for communication](#tips-for-communication) for relevant guidance.
       - 2.2 - If no: proceed to step 3.
 3. [Use the ACRE database](ADD LINK) to verify whether there have been previous attempts to contact the authors regarding this paper.
 4. Contact the original authors and politely request the original materials.
 Be mindful of the authors’ time, and remember that the paper you are trying to reproduce was possibly published at a time when standards for computational reproducibility were different.
-See [tips for communication](#tips-for-communication) for sample language on how to approach authors.
+See [tips for communication](#tips-for-communication) for sample language on how to approach the authors.
-5. If the data sets are not available due to confidentiality or proprietary issues, you can still improve the reproduction package by providing detailed instructions for future researchers to follow, including contact information and possible costs.
+5. If the datasets are not available due to legal or ethical restrictions, you can still improve the reproduction package by providing detailed instructions for future researchers to follow, including contact information and possible costs.

-In addition to trying to obtain raw data, you can also contribute by obtaining missing analytic data.
+In addition to trying to obtain the raw data, you can also contribute by obtaining missing analytic data.

 ### Adding missing analytic data files (+AD) {#ad}

-[Analytic data](#describe-inputs) can be missing for two reasons: (i) raw data exists, but the procedures to transform it into analytic data are not fully reproducible, or (ii) some or all raw data is missing and some or all analytic data is not included in the original reproduction package.
+[Analytic data](#describe-inputs) can be missing for two reasons: (i) raw data exists, but the procedures to transform it into analytic data are not fully reproducible, or (ii) some or all raw data is missing, and some or all analytic data is not included in the original reproduction package.
 To obtain any missing analytic data, follow these steps:

 1. Identify the specific name of the missing data set.
 Typically this information can be found in some of the analysis code that calls the data to perform an analysis (eg `analysis_data_03.csv`).
 2. Verify that the data cannot be obtained by running the data cleaning code over the raw data.